AmoghJuloori/AmoghJuloori.github.io/projects/_posts/2022-11-30-Design-and-Fabrication-of-a-Stewart-Platform.md

 **Types of Motion**

-Using the Arduino IDE, we have been able to establish fourfour different types of motion:1.
-Vertical Motion2.
-Twisting Motion3.
-Circular Motion in a horizontal plane4.
-Phase Difference or Sine wave motion
+Using the Arduino IDE, we have been able to establish four different types of motion:
+1. Vertical Motion
+2. Twisting Motion
+3. Circular Motion in a horizontal plane
+4. Phase Difference or Sine wave motion

 **Vertical Motion**